 The Issuer uses internal rating models to assess the default probability of corporate and retail customers.
-The models assign each customer to one of ten risk classes.
-One risk class is for customers in default (risk class 10), and nine risk classes are for performing customers (risk classes 1-9).
-Risk classes are assigned on a customer level and not facility level.
+The models assign one of ten risk classes to each customer.
+One risk class is for customers in default (risk class 10), and the other nine risk classes are for performing customers (risk classes 1-9).
+Risk classes are assigned based on factors relating to the customer and not the loan amount.

 The rating of corporate customers is based on a company's most recent financial statement, together with a qualitative assessment of its management, market position and industry sector.
 For retail customers, the Issuer uses two different statistical rating models.
 One model is for individuals and another is for small companies with a total exposure to the Issuer of less than ISK 150 million.
-These models are behavioural scoring models and use information about a customer's payment history, the amount of debt and deposits, and demographic variables to assess the probability that a customer will default on any of its obligations within 12 months of the rating assessment.
+These models are behavioural scoring models and are based on a customer's payment history, the amount of debt and deposits, and demographic variables to assess the probability that a customer will default on any of its obligations within 12 months of the rating assessment.